Controlled KK-theory, and a Milnor exact sequence: Introduction

 We write $\ell^2$ for $\ell^2(\N)$.

-Throughout, the symbols $A$ and $B$ are reserved for separable $C^*$-algebras (the letters $C$, $D$ and others may sometimes refer to non-separable $C^*$-algebras).
+Throughout, the symbols $A$ and $B$ are reserved for separable $C^*$-algebras; the letters $C$, $D$ and others may sometimes refer to non-separable $C^*$-algebras.
 The unit ball of a $C^*$-algebra $C$ is denoted by $C_1$, its unitization is $C^+$, and its multiplier algebra is $M(C)$.

 Our conventions on Hilbert modules follow those of Lance \cite{Lance:1995ys}.
 We will always assume that Hilbert modules are over separable $C^*$-algebras, and are countably generated as discussed on \cite[page 60]{Lance:1995ys}.
 If it is not explicitly specified otherwise, all Hilbert modules will be over the $C^*$-algebra called $B$.
 For Hilbert $B$-modules $E$ and $F$, we write $\LL(E,F)$ (respectively $\K(E,F)$) for the spaces of adjointable (respectively compact) operators from $E$ to $F$ in the usual sense of Hilbert module theory \cite[pages 8-10]{Lance:1995ys}.
 We use the standard shorthands $\LL(E):=\LL(E,E)$ and $\K(E):=\K(E,E)$.
-In this paper, a \emph{representation of $A$} will always refer to a representation of $A$ on a Hilbert \emph{module}, i.e.\ a $*$-homomorphism $\pi:A\to \LL(E)$ for some Hilbert module $E$ (almost always over $B$, as above).
-We write $E^\infty$ for the (completed) infinite direct sum Hilbert module $\bigoplus_{n=1}^\infty E=\ell^2\times E$, and if $\pi:A\to \LL(E)$ is a representation, we write $\pi^\infty:A\to \LL(E^\infty)$ for the amplified representation, so in tensor product language $\pi^\infty=1_{\ell^2}\otimes \pi:A\to \LL(\ell^2\otimes E)$.
-We say a representation $(\pi,E)$ has \emph{infinite multiplicity} if it isomorphic to $(\sigma^\infty,F^\infty)$ for some other representation $(\sigma,F)$.